maco-data/ML_EPL/README.md

 I will be scraping [FBref](https://fbref.com/en/) to get the data first.

 For the predictions, I will be using the CSV file with all the data scrapped.

+## Disclaimer

+After running the code I found a couple of issues:

+-   FBref does not kicks me out of the server regarless of fulfilling the 3 seconds minimun rest betweent requests.
+-   To have a better dataset I manually set each link of the season I wanted to scrape.